A technology program for the real world.

 Our iExcel program focuses on five key areas, as we teach students to use technology in age appropriate ways.
 Students learn not only how to use technology programs, but also how to handle personal technology choices in ways that honor the Lord and further His kingdom.

 At the elementary level, students are exposed to iPads, SMART Boards, desktop and laptop PCs, and various other technology tools.
 During a weekly computer class – and in their classrooms – students learn technology basics, internet navigation and safety skills, word processing and presentation skills, and digital citizenship.
-Research skills are taught collaboratively with the computer and library teachers at each elementary campus.
+Research skills are taught collaboratively with the computer and library teachers.

-Third through fifth grade classes have an iPad for each student to use in the classroom.
-In younger grades, students have sets of iPads for small group use in the classroom.
-Class sets of iPads are also available for grades k-2 as needed for whole-class projects.
+Kindergarten through fifth grade classes have an iPad for each student to use in the classroom.
+Preschool students have a set of iPads for small group use in the classroom.

 1 Corinthians 10:31

 “Therefore whether you eat or drink, or whatever you do, do all to the glory of God.”